-The cheapest option is just to plan for leaving the dates soaking for longer, about 24 hours.
+The cheapest option is just to plan for leaving the dates soaking for longer if you plant to make date paste with them, about 24 hours.

 After the third day, the pits came out without an effort.
 I unpitted them and blended dates with just a little water in my blender, and voilá: perfectly creamy date paste.

-You can use this date paste to naturally sweeten recipes of all kinds.
-You can even add it to your dairy-free milk, such as almond milk, oat milk, or soy milk, to enjoy during breakfast with your homemade granola, pumpkin granola, or your cup of cappuccino.
+You can use this date paste to sweeten recipes of all kinds naturally.
+You can even add it to your dairy-free milk, such as almond milk, oat milk, or soy milk, to enjoy during breakfast with your pumpkin granola, protein balls, to make vegan protein cookies, or cup of cappuccino.

-As this great sugar substitute is made with whole ingredients, it is better to store date paste in an airtight container in the fridge to extend its shelf-life.
+As this great sugar substitute is made with whole ingredients, storing date paste in an airtight container in the fridge is better to extend its shelf-life.
 I like using a glass container to store this all-natural sweetener.

 In my experience, it lasts up to 1 week.

-If you go on vacation, make sure you freeze the date paste using an ice cubes tray so it doesn't start to fermentate.
+If you go on vacation, freeze the date paste using an ice cube tray so it doesn't start to fermentate.

 Frozen date paste can last up to a year.